These quick sourdough discard recipes and easy no-wait recipes that require no fermentation or proofing. Just mix together and make.

 The perfect side to accompany any meal, or even use it to make sandwiches.

 A yummy, fall-inspired dessert in a pinch.
 It’s simple and a farmhouse family favorite.
 Soft and juicy apples in a fluffy, cake-like crust.

 Sourdough and breakfast just go together.
 I especially love breakfasts that can be whipped together and baked while we finish up farm chores, like milking the new goats.
-This Dutch baby pancake from my friend Steph at Hopewell Heights, and it does not disappoint.

 No-Wait Sourdough Recipes With Added Flour